Dear Members of the Suffolk Community,

 This committee is responsible for considering and advising the Board and the Executive Committee on current activities and future planning in Suffolk University's fund-raising, public relations, federal, state, city, and community relations, publications, and alumni relations.

 The Committee for Advancement and Development is chaired by Maria DiPietro.
 Maria joined the board in 2016.
-She is vice president for global operations at General Electric where she has held many senior leadership positions and is a GE company officer.
-Until 2015, Maria was located in London, where she was responsible for leading a Europe-wide simplification program to optimize GE’s competitiveness in European markets.
-She has returned to the United States and is based in Norwalk, Conn., leading one of GE’s global shared-service functions.
-Maria also was co-chair for the GE Women’s Network and remains an active board member.
+She is a retired vice president for global operations shared services at General Electric where she held many senior leadership positions and was a GE company officer.
+Through 2015, Maria was based in London, where she was responsible for leading a Europe-wide transformation program to increase GE’s competitiveness by creating organizational models focused on driving commercial competitiveness while simplifying organizational structures.
+She returned to the United States and was based in Norwalk, Conn.
+Maria also was co-chair for the GE Women’s Network.
 She holds two Suffolk University degrees, a BS in Business Administration and an MBA.

 In addition to the standing committees, the bylaws also call for an Executive Committee, which in times between Board meetings, and with some exceptions, can act on behalf of the Board in matters that don't require a full Board vote.
 I chair the Executive Committee, as Chairman of the Board of Trustees.